Saturday, August 2, 2025

 The New “Beauty” Standard *Trigger Warning

 Recently, Dylan Mulvaney, an American actress, Tik Tok personality, and Instagram influencer, made quite a stir when several companies offered paid partnerships and endorsement deals with the transgender activist, giving her a wider audience, various products, and, of course, money.
 In the case of Anheuser-Busch, the marketing strategy for Bud Light backfired, and many called for a boycott after seeing the rising star in a promo spot, leaving the beer company in a tizzy as share prices initially fell.
-It's hard to say what the lasting effects will be, but the higher-ups issued an immediate apology after the boycott began and hoped for a turnaround as they featured one of their Clydesdale horses in a brand new pro-America ad.
+It's hard to say what the lasting effects will be, but the higher-ups issued an immediate apology after the boycott began and hoped for a turnaround as they featured one of their Clydesdale horses in a brand-new, pro-America ad.

 I don’t drink much alcohol and don’t really care who promotes mediocre beer, so none of this really concerns me, but both those on the left and right were involved in the boycott.
 I understand why people were upset and also why others were in support of the trans actress.
 My goal here isn't to offend anyone, and in this particular case, I honestly don't care one way or another who drinks or doesn't drink Bud Light or who promotes or boycotts the company.
-What concerns me more is how this particular transgender individual is influencing her audience.
+What concerns me more is how this particular transgender individual is influencing her his audience.

 Mulvaney shows off her bulge

 This doesn't seem normal or appropriate for young audiences, yet I didn’t see any age restriction on the content.
-Both she and Jeffrey Marsh have directly addressed children in their videos, though Marsh in particular has tried to deny it and eventually changed the content settings after facing a severe backlash.
-In the linked video, it might sound like Mulvaney is giving out good advice, but both she and Marsh have been accused of guiding kids away from parents and family and toward other support systems, even though Mulvaney's family has, according to her uncle, always loved and supported her.
+Both she he and Jeffrey Marsh have directly addressed children in their videos, though Marsh in particular has tried to deny it and eventually changed the content settings after facing a severe backlash.
+In the linked video, it might sound like Mulvaney is giving out good advice, but both she he and Marsh have been accused of guiding kids away from parents and family and toward other support systems, even though Mulvaney's family has, according to her his uncle, always loved and supported her him.

 Some of the more controversial or perplexing partnerships with Mulvaney include Kate Spade, Instacart, Aritzia, KitchenAid, and, of course, Anheuser-Busch.
-Apparently, there are a lot of partnerships, but the one with Nike caught more people's attention, including mine, although I thought her Tampax performance, which may not have been an actual partnership, just some free product in exchange for a little online advertising, was a slap in the face of women and girls.
+Apparently, there are a lot of partnerships, but the one with Nike caught more people's attention, including mine, although I thought her his Tampax performance, which may not have been an actual partnership, just some free product in exchange for a little online advertising, was a slap in the face of women and girls.
 These skits parody and mock women, not support them.

 Do you know how many women and girls are in need of these kinds of products around the world?
-I'm not sure handing out free tampons to someone who claims to identify as a girl (why not a woman at her age?) but doesn't always act the part (and much of what she does is acting no matter how she identifies) as opposed to hiring or giving out free tampons to an actual girl or woman was the best move, but again, large companies don’t really care about individuals.
+I'm not sure handing out free tampons to someone who claims to identify as a girl (why not a woman at her his age?) but doesn't always act the part (and much of what she he does is acting no matter how she he identifies) as opposed to hiring or giving out free tampons to an actual girl or woman was the best move, but again, large companies don’t really care about individuals.
 They care about making a profit and getting the name of their company circulating in the public sphere.

 As someone put it, "My womanhood is not your costume."
 But businesses are jumping at the chance to work with Mulvaney, even if there’s a risk of alienating potential customers and the outcome might not be desirable.
 The potential interest or even controversy is what draws in these businesses.
 No press is bad press if it gets your name out there, in theory anyway.
-Whatever the reason, Mulvsney is the it girl, but it's becoming more and more obvious that not everyone is happy about her increasing fame.
+Whatever the reason, Mulvsney is the it girl, but it's becoming more and more obvious that not everyone is happy about her his increasing fame.

 Tampax has been a misogynistic mess on Twitter long before the company offered a trans person free schwag to promote its products, but after the little performance with Mulvaney, it became obvious that their primary interest is being seen, most obviously in this case.
 I know they are involved in some useful programs that assist young girls with menstrual start-up kits, but that doesn't erase their more questionable actions.
 Back in 2022, their official Twitter account posted inappropriate content, but before I share the tweet, keep in mind that girls start menstruating on average around 11-12 years old, meaning some start well before becoming a teenager.
 That said, the post isn't even well-suited or funny for adults and seems to be directed at men more than women.
 It's all kinds of cringe: